-Executory Contracts in Texas
+History of Executory Contracts

 No longer.
-Since 2005, these “executory contracts&rldquo; are heavily regulated under Chapter 5 of the Property Code.
-Many requirements now apply, and the burden is on the seller to meet these.
-Violation may entitle the purchaser to cancel and rescind the contract and receive a full refund of payments made to the seller.
-That is not all, since a claim may also be made under the Deceptive Trade Practices-Consumer Protection Act (“DTPA”) which can result in treble damages plus attorney’s fees.
-Add up the numbers and one can easily see that the potential downside is significant.
-Note that the statute contains no significant defenses for well-meaning sellers who thought they were giving the buyer a fair deal, even if the whole arrangement was the buyer’s idea in the first place.
+Since 2005, executory contracts are heavily regulated by the Property Code.
+Many requirements now apply and the burden is entirely on the seller to meet these.
+Violation may entitle the purchaser to cancel and rescind the contract and receive a full refund of payments made.
+The 2005 reforms also made seller violations actionable under the Deceptive Trade Practices-Consumer Protection Act (DTPA) which can result in treble damages plus attorney’s fees.
+It is worth noting that the Property Code contains no significant defenses for well-meaning sellers who thought they were giving the buyer a fair deal—even if the whole arrangement was the buyer’s idea in the first place.

 What exactly is an executory contract?

 Think of it this way: an executed contract is one that is fully performed at closing.
 It is done, finished.
 An executory contract, on the other hand, leaves something dangling—usually the most important item of all, the delivery of title (a deed) to the buyer.
-The classic executory contract is the contract for deed (or land sales contract), which provides that the buyer gets title after making payments over a period of years.
+The classic executory contract is the contract for deed (or land sales contract) which provides that the buyer gets title after completing a series of payments.